lbaehren/docker-mettools/docs/03_run.md

 source activate /home/conda/.conda/envs/default
 ~~~~

-Now, build and install YAROS in this environment:
+Now, build and install YAROS in this environment (`make maintainerclean` is not
+neccessary on a fresh checkout):
 ~~~~
 cd ~/development/yaros
 make maintainerclean